Difference Between Hybrid and Electric Cars

 What's the Difference Between Hybrid and Electric Cars?

-For the big picture on fully electric cars (also known as Battery Electric Vehicles, BEVs or EVs for short), read the Definitive Guide to Electric Cars.
+For the big picture on fully electric cars (also known as Battery Electric Vehicles, BEVs or EVs for short), check out our Definitive Guide to Electric Cars.

 The electric car is referred to as an Electric Vehicle (EV), Battery Electric Vehicle (BEV) or Zero Emission Vehicle (ZEV).
 For the purpose of this article, we will refer to electric vehicles simply as EV.

 Similar technologies shared by hybrids and EVs include the battery technology and regenerative braking.
 The difference is that hybrids have reduced battery range and size compared to EVs.
 This is by design, as power is supplemented by the internal combustion engine for hybrid vehicles.
 EVs, however, need to be plugged in to recharge.

 Regenerative charging provides power for both EVs and hybrids, but its effectiveness depends on the vehicle and conditions.
 For example, during winter, regenerative braking is slightly less efficient than during the summer.
 On average, energy recapture is anywhere between 10 and 27%.
 To learn more about batteries, check out our Definitive Guide to Electric Car Batteries & Range.

 Unless it’s specified to be a PHEV, hybrids like the original Prius cannot be plugged into an electric source for charging.
 Bypassing the need to plug-in to recharge makes HEVs great for drivers who want the efficiency of reducing gasoline consumption without relying on charging equipment.
 Drivers who live in apartment buildings or businesses that deliver in urban areas can also benefit from the hassle-free efficiency of an HEV.